Kimberly-Clark de México: History

 On October 22, 2019, the CEO announced that Kimberly-Clark de Mexico will no longer be making short-term investments in Mexico, due to differences with President Andrés Manuel López Obrador and a general slowdown in the economy.
 This was promptly followed by calls for a boycott of the company.
+However, this statement was clarified by the company by issuing a statement denying those reports.

-In July 2020 the FDA included a number of products by 4E Global, a subsidiary of Kimberly-Clark, on its "do-not-use" list of dangerous hand sanitizers due to possible methanol content.
+In July 2020, the FDA included a number of products by 4E Global, a subsidiary of Kimberly-Clark, on its "do-not-use" list of dangerous hand sanitizers due to possible methanol content.

+Sustainability

+Kimberly-Clark de México has been recognized in the matter of sustainability, achieving important recognitions in recent years.
+Since 2017 and each consecutive year, KCM has met the necessary criteria to be part of the British sustainable index FTSE4Good.
+Additionally, from 2019, it has been recognized in the Dow Jones Sustainability Index (DJSI) in the Latin American Integrated Market (MILA) region.

+And from 2020, KCM is among the three Mexican companies included in the Dow Jones Sustainability Index (DJSI) Emerging Markets.